CuiH/Resume/README.md

 - Clean grammar of YAML.
 No ugly tags and extra curly braces.
 - Easy to use.
 All you have to do are filling the `data.yml` and run the simple command.
 - Themes.
-Other themes will be designed and developed in the future.
+More themes will be designed and developed in the future.

 ## License
 Resume Generator is released under the MIT license.
 See LICENCE for details.